IOI City Mall

 IOI City Mall is a shopping mall located in Sepang District, Selangor, Malaysia, which was developed by IOI Properties Group Berhad and opened on 20 November 2014.

-The second phase of the mall opened in 25 August 2022, making it the largest shopping mall in Malaysia surpassing 1 Utama, as well as the largest mall in Southeast Asia and third largest mall in the world as of April 2024.
+The second phase of the mall opened on 25 August 2022, making it the largest shopping mall in Malaysia surpassing 1 Utama, as well as the largest mall in Southeast Asia and third largest mall in the world as of April 2024.

 Features

 IOI City Mall contains 2,500,000 sqft of retail space for both phases, with over 650 stores.

 Phase 1 of IOI City Mall opened in November 2014 with a net lettable area of 1,500,000 sqft across three levels with 350 tenants.
 The Phase 1 section of the mall also features District 21, a post-apocalypse themed recreational park, two ice skating rinks, an edutainment exhibition space with an “indoor living planet” concept, and Golden Screen Cinemas with GSC Maxx and 4DX halls.

 Phase 2 of IOI City Mall opened in August 2022, adding an additional net lettable area of 1,000,000 sqft and over 300 new retail stores, luxury brands, and new restaurants and cafés, along with a fitness centre, a multi-purpose sports hall with badminton and futsal courts, an exhibition hall, Proton Premium Outlet, and a Golden Screen Cinemas expansion branch featuring Malaysia's first IMAX hall with laser projection, GSC BIG, Play+, & ONYX hall.

 IOI City Mall 2 atrium in August 2022, days after its opening.